Special Branch: Bahamas

-The Security and Intelligence Branch, also known as Special Branch, is the main domestic intelligence and security service in the Commonwealth of the Bahamas.
+The Security and Intelligence Branch, also known as Special Branch, is a domestic intelligence and security service in the Commonwealth of the Bahamas.
 It is mandated to perform intelligence operations inside the Bahamas to ensure the safety of Bahamian citizens and foreigners.
 The branch is also mandated to perform background checks on persons who have been recruited for jobs such as police officers and defence force officers and to check persons up for promotions.
 The Director of the Security Intelligence Branch holds the rank of Chief Superintendent.

 Bangladesh

-The Bangladeshi Special Branch is the prime intelligence agency of Bangladesh.
+The Bangladeshi Special Branch is an intelligence agency of Bangladesh Police.
 The Special Branch has twelve different sections through which it carries out the directives of the Government and around 64 district based offices, called District Special Branch and also has offices in many Upazila/Thana areas.
 All the members are recruited from the Bangladesh Police.
 The chief of the Special Branch has the rank of Additional Inspector General (Addl IGP) and reports directly to the Prime Minister of Bangladesh.
-This is the only intelligence agency of Bangladesh which works in all strategic, operational and tactical levels.
-The organisation also has the capability to work within and outside the country.